erikdubois/Archi3/README.md

 Be sure to copy all the hidden files too!

-Then you can start running the above mentioned script
+Then you can start running the above mentioned script to be found in the folder installation.

 	install_i3_vxx.sh